carlosarraes/carlosarraes/ReadMe.md

 <h2 align="center">About Me</h2>
 <p>
   Hey👋, i'm a passionate web developer with strong problem-solving and communication skills.
-Focused on backend technologies with almost a year of study and a background in management.
-Committed to delivering high-quality, reliable code.
-Looking to continue learning and growing as a developer.
+Focused on backend technologies, committed to delivering high-quality, reliable code.
+Looking to continue growing as a developer.
 </p>
 <br>
 <h2 align="center">Keep In Touch</h2>